 The need for belongingness has its origin in the gregarious nature of the human being.
-Since man is a social being, he has a need to being and to be accepted by various groups.
+Since man is a social being, he has a need to be accepted by various groups.
 When social needs become dominant, a person will strive for meaningful relations with others.
 People interact simply because they enjoy it.
 Even such interactions which give no apparent tangible rewards are entered into simply because they reasonably assure one that one is a part of the society and is accepted by the society.

 The informal groups in an organization are founded in a quest to fulfill the needs for belongingness.
-One of the many reasons for the informal groups to thrive in an organization could be the employees’ reaction to the threat posed by boredom, insignificance and insecurity that the employees feel.
+One of the many reasons for the informal groups to thrive in an organization could be the employees’ reaction to the threat posed by boredom, insignificance, and insecurity that the employees feel.
 The least the management can do is to recognize the fact that informal groups can be an asset to them and can be instrumental in furthering the goals of the organization.

-The need for the esteem
+The need for the Esteem

 It is not only sufficient for a human being to ‘belong’.
 What he craves for and strives towards is that others should recognize his worth.
-An employee stays in an organization not merely because he gets salary and other material rewards but he is there because others recognize that he is worthy of the job and other material benefits that’s he gets.
-This needs manifests itself in three forms:
+An employee stays in an organization not merely because he gets a salary and other material rewards but he is there because others recognize that he is worthy of the job and other material benefits that’s he gets.
+This need manifests itself in three forms:

 The need for status